CoxOffensiveSec/Spoofy/README.md

 -------Update-------
 Today is 10/11/2024
 I have submitted the issue to Microsoft, due to the general lack of acknowledgement of the issue, I've decided to release this tool to the public.

-Cox Offensive Security is not legally responsible for the use of this tool, this tool should only be used on O365 tenants you have permission to assess/use/test/ect.

 Enjoy!